cloudmesh-community/hid-sp18-709/project-markdown/project-background.md

 created.
 Compose uses the previous configuration to create the new container which reduces the time for replicating the same changes to the environment [@hackernoon].

-# CloudMesh

-CloudMesh is an innovative tool that allows communication and interaction between cloud based solutions.
-Not all clouds are docker based and there are different types of virtual and cloud environments.
-Through CloudMesh, data can be shared and utilized by cloud solutions that are not otherwise programed to communicate with each other.
-Cloud mesh does not just manage a series of clouds, but centralizes and deploys them as one main system that manages the data resources.

-Quote von Laszewski:

-*Cloudmesh is a project to easily manage virtual machines and bare metal provisioned operating systems in a multicloud environment.
-We are also providing the ability to deploy platforms.*

-# Creating CloudMesh plug-ins

-## What it currently does and has the potential to do:

-By creating
-CloudMesh plug-ins, it is possible to extend its potential from different kinds of cloud based environments interconnection to deployment of a container management system, in this case, Docker.

-Utilizing CloudMesh to Centralize Docker Swarm Installation Cloud Mesh does not have a plug in that allows you to deploy container solutions on physical networks.
-Create a plug in that would allow Cloud Mesh to deploy container solutions, in this case, the Swarm mode of Docker, to a physical Debian based network, in this case, a series of raspberry pies.
-Could be used as a model to deploy other types of container oriented solutions.
-It is taking a simple network.
-Debian based network and allowing it to centralize resources and assigning tasks and optimizing different functions by installing a container management system, called Docker Swarm.

-In order to simulate the deployment of a Docker Swarm cluster, this Cloudmesh project develops a Cloudmesh plug in, that deploys a Docker Swarm cluster on three Raspberry Pi, allowing them to be part of this multi cloud environment.

-The cloud mesh allows you to use Methods to deploy the Docker Swarms as container management tools, to the raspberry pi's.

 ## Raspberry Pi as Platform